jtran714/anime-reactor/journals/jess.md

 - Resolved bug from auto login upon sign up

 I realized that my team's progress is lagging behind many teams, so I tried to create a goals list for the long weekend.
 Everyone responded, and we agreed to work on the project together over the weekend.
 I also created an organization system to help my team track our progress better.
 I was also able to debug my error for sign-up.
 The user will be logged in immediately after they successfully create an account.
 The silly mistake I made was setting the username to the email in my routers when they're each its own thing.

+## January 14, 2022

+Today, I worked on:

+- Fixed a new bug for login.
+- Created endpoints for edit accounts.
+- Created endpoints for account detail view and account list view
+- Created endpoint for delete accounts

+Today, Tommy, Jordan, Chengyun, and I worked on Discord.
+Tommy and I had a small meeting; since he is having difficulties doing backend for account editing, we have decided to swap tasks.
+I will now be doing all of the backends for accounts, including authentication, and he will get started on the frontend.
+Since I am very close to getting all of my tasks complete, I plan to watch the lecture recordings from this week in the next couple of days.
+While my teammates work on their tasks, I can go ahead and set up deployment and plan merge requests.
+That way when they finish their part, it will be easier to wrap things up.
+Since my teammates' microservices are dependent on my accounts service, I prioritized getting the backend endpoints done first so that they can test their features.
+Hopefully when we get back on Tuesday, my teammates who are in charge of front end will have something to show us.